AbdelazizMaher/TicTacToe/README.md

 # Tic-Tac-Toe

 ## Overview
-The **Tic-Tac-Toe** game is a network-based application that allows players to enjoy the classic game in various modes.
-It supports single-player mode against an AI, local multiplayer on the same machine, and online multiplayer against other players.
-The game also features an elegant user interface, game recording for replay, bonus videos for winners, and score storage.
-The server application manages connections and data exchange among users, providing a seamless gaming experience.
+The **`Tic-Tac-Toe`** game is a network-based application that allows players to enjoy the classic game in various modes.
+It supports `single-player mode` against computer, `local multiplayer` on the same machine, and `online multiplayer` against other players.
+The game also features an elegant user interface, game recording for replay, videos for winners and losers.
+The server application manages connections and data exchange among users.

 ## Contributors
 - Abdelaziz Maher
 - Adham Mohamed
 - Eman Mahmoud
 - Nermeen Mohamed

 ## Features
-- Single-player mode (play against computer)
+- **`Single-player mode`**: Play against a computer opponent.
-- Local multiplayer (two players on the same machine)
+- **`Local multiplayer`**: Two players can play on the same machine.
-- Online multiplayer (play against others online)
+- **`Online multiplayer`**: Play against other players online.
-- List of online/available users
+- **`List of online/available users`**: Display a list of users who are online and available to play.
-- Request and accept/refuse to play
+- **`Request and accept/refuse to play`**: Send and respond to game invitations.
-- Elegant user interface
+- **`Elegant user interface`**: A visually appealing and user-friendly interface.
-- Game recording and replay
+- **`Game recording and replay`**: Record games and replay them later.
-- Bonus videos for winning players
+- **`Bonus videos for winning players`**: Play bonus videos for winners.
-- Player score storage
+- **`Player score storage`**: Keep track of player scores.
-- User registration and login
+- **`User registration and login`**: Allow users to register and log in to the server.
-- Server with simple GUI, start/stop service, and user activity graphs
+- **`Server with simple GUI`**: A server application with start/stop service and user activity graphs.

 ## Requirements
 - Java Development Kit (JDK)